parhamdoustdar/parhamdoustdar.github.io/_posts/management/2019-08-03-lara-hogan-resilient-management-review.md

 works for you, feel free to use it.
 For me, personally, I need to try it out in real life to see how it works.

-But first, i should figure out what to substitute for colors in my calendar!
+But first, I should figure out what to substitute for colors in my calendar!

 ## My Final Recommendation